formlio/forml/docs/workflow/actor.rst

 #.
 Plain *stateless* actors which define output as a function applied just to their input.
 #.
 More complex *stateful* actors produce output based on not just the input but also their inner
    *state* which it acquires during separate phase called *train*.
-We then distinguish between the *train-mode* and *apply-mode* in which the stateful actors operate.
+We then distinguish between the :ref:`train-mode and apply-mode <workflow-mode>` in which the stateful actors operate.

 .. _actor-ports: